JeffVenancius/BeLL-programing-language/README.md

 ## Philosophy
 You are the wheelman.
 You do not say what to do, you do.

 You are the computer, take the passive aproach and prioritize an active one.

-This is a language, it comunicates and, as such, tries to get closer to the human logic.
+This is a language, it comunicates with the most human readable aproach I can get.

+If you can comunicate better, than you can think better as well.

 Think like a human, a human computer.

 ## Do a barrel roll